l-teefah/AWS-Cloud-Projects/Scaling_and_Load_Balancing_README.md

 **Missing AMI**: The AMI is created explicitly in Task 1.
 Ensuring the instance is running and properly configured before creating the AMI will prevent issues.
 Resource Dependencies:

 ---

-For additional challenges, try creating an AMI using AWS CLI commands.

----